 Between 2003 and 2016, a total of 5,500 new residences were built in Loudoun County’s Rural Policy Area (RPA) — an increase of 75%.
 The County projects that 7,500 additional more residences will be built there by 2040.
-Based on the County’s current “by-right” zoning, a total of 11,000 additional residents could ventually be built in the RPA.
+Based on the County’s current “by-right” zoning, a total of over 22,000 residences could eventually be built in the RPA, tripling its current population.

 By-Right Clustered Subdivisions

 Rural clustered subdivisions are the principal cause of over-development in Loudoun’s rural areas., Among other things, they fragment and destroy prime farmland, increase traffic congestion, degrade the quality of life, destroying farmland, and raising citizens’ tax bills (see the relevant Issues below).
 Click here for further details on these impacts.